Cladding in apartments

 • Upgrades to essential safety measures

-• An updated Annual Essential Safety Measure Report (AESMR) which has been reviewed by a Private building surveyor
+• An updated Annual Essential Safety Measure Report (AESMR) which has been reviewed by a private building surveyor

 This will also include timeframes within which the works are to occur.